Nenkai/GTPS2ModelTool/README.md

 ---

 A tool that allows creating **custom models** for Gran Turismo 3.
 Still in early stages and may break.
+Other games like **GT4** are not yet supported (please contribute!)

+**It is not intended to be used for extracting (aka 'ripping') models out of the game.
+It is a modding tool.** No support whatsoever will be provided for such purposes.

 For usage documentation, refer to the [Modding Hub](https://nenkai.github.io/gt-modding-hub/ps2/models/).